Lady Dorothy Macmillan: Family life

 She spent her first eight years at Holker Hall, Lancashire (located in the county of Cumbria post-1974); and Lismore Castle, Ireland.
 She became known as Lady Dorothy from the age of eight, when her father succeeded to the dukedom of Devonshire, and the family moved into Chatsworth House, Derbyshire, and the other ducal estates.
 She received lessons in French, German, riding and golf.
 From the age of sixteen she lived with the family at Rideau Hall, Ottawa, where her father served as Governor General of Canada.

 Marriage

 In 1920 she married publisher and Conservative politician Harold Macmillan, who had been on her father's staff in Canada.
-Their lavish wedding, on 21 April at St. Margaret's, Westminster, was attended by royalty, aristocracy and leading literary figures, and was hailed as the social event of the London season.
+Their lavish wedding, on 21 April at St Margaret's, Westminster, was attended by royalty, aristocracy and leading literary figures, and was hailed as the social event of the London season.

-Lady Dorothy was a dutiful political wife and the couple remained together (despite her long-lasting affair with Conservative politician Robert Boothby) until her death from a heart attack at the Macmillan family estate at Birch Grove, West Sussex, in 1966.
+Lady Dorothy was a dutiful political wife and the couple remained married and publicly together (despite her long-lasting affair with Conservative politician Robert Boothby) until her death from a heart attack at the Macmillan family estate at Birch Grove, West Sussex, in 1966.
 Her husband, who was created Earl of Stockton in 1984, outlived her by 20 years.

 She and Harold had four children: